oarnaiz/ParTIES/README.md

  -score_method Boundaries -threads 4
 ```

-The MILORD module search for rare deletions in sequencing reads compare to a reference.
+The MILORD module searches for rare deletions in sequencing reads compared to a reference.
-You may run it on the somatic genome, but case we expect no results in that case.
+You may run it on the somatic genome, but we expect no results in that case.
 ```bash
 parties MILORD -genome example/scaffold51_1.fa -out_dir $OUT \
  -bam $OUT/Map/$OUT.scaffold51_1.fa.BOWTIE.sorted.bam \